jrpotter/notebook/notes/c17/types/index.md

 %%ANKI
 Basic
-What suffix can be used to denote a `long` integer literal?
+What suffix can be used to denote an integer literal with rank at least `long`?
 Back: Case-insensitive `L`.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1708631820847-->